NeuralEnsemble/python-neo/CODE_OF_CONDUCT.md

 # [The NumFOCUS Code of Conduct](https://numfocus.org/code-of-conduct)

+Neo subscribes to the NumFOCUS Code of Conduct.

 ## The Short Version
 Be kind to others.
 Do not insult or put down others.
 Behave professionally.
 Remember that harassment and sexist, racist, or exclusionary jokes are not appropriate for NumFOCUS.